saralpulit/Afib-Stroke-Overlap/README.md

 # Afib-Stroke-Overlap
-Code and calls to software that accompanies manuscript on the overlap of atrial fibrillation genetics and cardioembolic stroke
+Code and calls to software that accompanies manuscript on the overlap of atrial fibrillation genetics and cardioembolic stroke.
+Additional data relevant to this project but that is not stored here, can be downloaded at Zenodo.
+This includes:

+GWAS summary-results of atrial fibrillation (broadly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035871
+GWAS summary-results of atrial fibrillation (strictly defined) vs. all controls: https://doi.org/10.5281/zenodo.1035873

 In this repository: